 If there is time left, we can either start earlier with the bridal party photos and have a bit longer for more fun or you can decide to mingle with your guests for a little bit.

 This could be the time where we have the most fun.

-Your bridal party are usually chosen with a lot of consideration.
-Close friends, family members, in other words people that you know well and know you well.
-So let’s kick of those shoes (only if you want to) and have some fun.
+Your bridal party is usually chosen with a lot of consideration.
+Close friends, family members, in other words, people that you know well and know you well.
+So let’s kick off those shoes (only if you want to) and have some fun.

 I spend as much time as the package allows at your reception.
-Ideally I would like to get all the important part on camera, but the layout of how the evening proceed is usually out of my hands and up to the co-coordinators, the food and the speeches.
+Ideally, I would like to get all the important parts on camera, but the layout of how the evening proceed is usually out of my hands and up to the co-coordinators, the food, and the speeches.

-Some couples make the most of the time I’m there by cutting the cake when they do their walk in or walk straight to the dance floor and do their first dance.
-With this all done the speeches can take their time and people can enjoy their food.
-The reception is after all suppose to be the fun and party part of the day!
+Some couples make the most of the time I’m there, by cutting the cake when they do their walk-in or walk straight to the dance floor and do their first dance.
+With this, all done the speeches can take their time and people can enjoy their food.
+The reception is, after all, supposed to be the fun and party part of the day!

 Few tips that I have learned over the years, to get that nice flow of things, plan the evening as follow (this is if you haven’t already done any of these things with the walking) : Cut the Cake, Throw the flowers and the Garter and then open the dance floor.
 Once the people started dancing and having fun they don’t like to be stopped and usually, precious time is wasted by just getting everyone to sit back down for another event to happen.